QubesOS/qubes-doc/project-security/security-pack.md

 potential failure in Git tag-based verification) and to give users more options to verify the files.

-## PGP key inclusion criteria
+## PGP key policies

-The qubes-secpack generally includes only those PGP keys used to sign some kind of official project asset, such as Qubes release ISOs (release signing keys), Git tags and commits (code signing, doc signing, and security team keys), and the qubes-secpack's own files and Git tags (security team keys again).
+- **Inclusion criteria.** The qubes-secpack generally includes only those PGP keys used to sign some kind of official project asset, such as Qubes release ISOs (release signing keys), Git tags and commits (code signing, doc signing, and security team keys), and the qubes-secpack's own files and Git tags (security team keys again).
 This means that email keys are generally not included, even for official project email addresses.
 There is one exception to this rule: the official [Qubes security team](/security/#qubes-security-team) email address, which is used to report security vulnerabilities in Qubes OS to our security team.

+- **Key signing (certification).** Only some keys in the qubes-secpack are signed by the QMSK.
+Keys that are not signed directly by the QMSK are still signed indirectly by virtue of being included in the qubes-secpack, which is itself signed (via Git tags and/or commits) by keys that are in turn signed by the QMSK.

 ## History and rationale